haberdashPI/vscode-master-key/notes.md

   context, and then key bindings should check if this clause is true (basically anywhere we see `editorTextFocus` in a when, replace it with `(editorTextFocus || master-key.keybindingPaletteOpen`)

 - filter general command palette to specific types of commands (certain commands are literally impossible to execute because of how when clauses work) maybe we just leverage the global palette here and only show things that make sense in that context (*BUT* this prevents non-default mode commands from being identified)
+  IDEA: we can solve this problem by prepending all prefix commands to the final suffix key (in the exported keybindings), we already export a key per possible prefix, so this shouldn't be a problem (we'll need to properly handle bindings that can interrupt) so this involves a transformation during keybinding processing

 - organize commands by:
   - kind (use a separator)